topdev104/equito-docs/Validator Nodes/System Requirements.md

 ## Hardware

 The requirements for running a validator node scale with the as the number of jobs that your node services.
-CPUs with the x86 architecture is recommended for production environments, but you can use Apple M1 systems for development if you run the Validator node in Docker.
+CPUs with the x86 or AMD architecture is recommended for production environments, but you can use Apple M1 systems for development if you run the Validator node in Docker.

+- Minimum for testing and basic development
-- Minimum: At least 2 CPU cores and 4 GB of RAM will allow you to get a node running for testing and basic development.
+  - 2 CPU cores
+  - 4 GB of RAM
+  - 120GB of harddisk.
-- Recommended: For nodes in a production environment with over 100 jobs, you will need at least 4 CPU cores and 8GB of RAM.
+- Recommended for nodes in a production environment
+  - 4 CPU cores
+  - 8GB of RAM
+  - 120GB of harddisk.

 If you run your PostgreSQL database locally, you will need additional hardware.
 To support more than 100 jobs, your database server will need at least 4 cores, 16 GB of RAM, and 100 GB of storage.